 Ziigaat Odyssey and Tanchjim Fission use 1DD+3BA and 1DD driver setups respectively.
 Ziigaat Odyssey costs $229 while Tanchjim Fission costs $130.
 Ziigaat Odyssey is $99 more expensive.
-Ziigaat Odyssey holds a clear 0.7-point edge in reviewer scores (7.6 vs 6.9).
+Ziigaat Odyssey holds a clear 0.7-point edge in reviewer scores (7.8 vs 7).
 Ziigaat Odyssey carries a user score of 7.4.
-Ziigaat Odyssey has significantly better mids with a 1.3-point edge, Ziigaat Odyssey has slightly better treble with a 0.3-point edge and Ziigaat Odyssey has significantly better dynamics with a 2-point edge.
+Ziigaat Odyssey has significantly better bass with a 1-point edge, Ziigaat Odyssey has significantly better mids with a 1.3-point edge, Ziigaat Odyssey has better treble with a 0.7-point edge, Ziigaat Odyssey has significantly better dynamics with a 2.3-point edge, Ziigaat Odyssey has better soundstage with a 0.6-point edge and Ziigaat Odyssey has better details with a 0.9-point edge.

 Insights